Bespoke One-on-One Writer Mentorship

 Well: either way, you can write to me.

-Writing Friends is my one-on-one four month mentorship scheme.
+Writing Friends is my one-on-one 12 weeks mentorship scheme.
 We can call it bespoke mentoring, but I’d rather we call each other friends.
 I’m here for guidance and support and to help you arrive at a place where you can write without doubting your strengths.

 I’m here to get you through the dark, lonely, bits.
 I’m here to pull you up when a rejection falls in your lap.
 But I’m also here to punch the air with you when you get a commission or when your blog post does spectacularly well.
 I’m here to nudge you - a little harder each time (for which I make no apologies) - when I see an it’s instead of an its.
 I’m here to sing your triumphs, but I’m also here to tell you the truth.
 If a piece you’re battling with just isn’t working or doesn’t read very well, then I’ll tell you it’s time to move along onto something fresh.
 No ideas?
 We’ll make up writing prompts together and I’ll help you find inspiration again.